kleethesama/vectorPhysicsFS/README.md

 # Dependencies

-.NET for it's trigonometrical functions.
+.NET for its trigonometrical functions.